OpenRTX/openrtxtool/README.md

 ## Usage
 * Install the rust toolchain using [rustup](https://rustup.rs/)
+* This project required Cargo >= 1.59.0, check your version with `cargo --version`, if it is lower, install the nightly toolchain from rustup
 * Clone this repository with the `--recursive` option and enter the `rtxtool` folder
 * Install build dependencies `sudo dnf install libusb-devel`
 * Run `cargo run` to compile and run a debug build \